Brian T. Markley

 - New York

-Brian also advises companies in connection with FCPA diligence for mergers, acquisitions and other investments in jurisdictions with high corruption risk and works with clients to implement effective post-acquisition compliance programs.
+Brian has led FCPA diligence on hundreds of mergers, acquisitions, and other investments in jurisdictions with high corruption risk and regularly works with clients to design and implement effective post-acquisition policies, procedures, and controls.

 - Represented StraightPath Venture Partners and relevant individuals in connection with DOJ and SEC investigations of alleged $400M securities fraud and related civil enforcement action.

-- Represented the Audit Committee of Wal-Mart Stores in an FCPA investigation relating to activities in Brazil, China, India and Mexico.
+- Represented the Audit Committee of Wal-Mart Stores in an FCPA investigation relating to activities in Brazil, China, India, and Mexico.

 - Counsel to the Audit Committee of Qualcomm in an investigation by the DOJ and SEC, and a related internal investigation, into the company’s FCPA compliance.